phoenixframework/phoenix/guides/routing.md

 This means that all routes starting with `/jobs` will be sent to the `BackgroundJob.Plug` module.

 We can even use the `forward/4` macro in a pipeline.
-If we wanted to ensure that the user was authenticated and an administrator in order to see the jobs page, we could use the following in our router.
+If we wanted to ensure that the user was authenticated as an administrator in order to see the jobs page, we could use the following in our router.

 ```elixir
 defmodule HelloWeb.Router do